spencerT101/Bucket_List_Project_1/README.md

 # Dependencies/Libraries/Packages
--Flask
+- Flask
--Postgres SQL
+- Postgres SQL
--Python3
--Jinja
+- Python3
+- Jinja

+## To run application:

+- Clone the repository
+- Go to "project_start_code" folder
-To run application, clone the repository,in folder "project_start_code" type "flask run" in terminal.
-Alternatively, to view the code, open in your desired code editor, e.g Visual Studio code.
+- Type "flask run" in terminal.
+- Alternatively, to view the code, open in your desired code editor, e.g Visual Studio code.

-To open application in browser type url: localhost:5000
+- To open application in browser type url localhost:5000